Blogs/AI

 Build from Scratch

-• Longer time to market (3 to 6 months typical)
+• Longer time to market (3–6 months typical)

 Buy a Platform

-Platforms like Hirevox, Vapi, Bland AI, Vocode, or Retell provide pre-built infrastructure.
+Platforms such as Hirevox, Vapi, Bland AI, Vocode, and Retell provide pre-built infrastructure for rapid deployment.

 Hybrid Approach